barriosjorge/gmt_docs/src/introduction.rst

   the BaseComponent or BaseSupervisor classes.
 (2) A service adapter sends the *health* event to the supervisor using a push socket.
 (3) The service supervisor forwards the event to the subscribed components using a pub socket.

+  The above System Supervisor design is inspired by Erlang/OTP* which is one of the most reliable systems.
+It is designed to recover easily from fault conditions.
+The emphasis in Erlang is not so much to reduce the risk of failure, but to consider fault conditions as part of the nominal scenario so as to be able to recover from faults quickly and efficiently.

   The System Supervisor provides the following capabilities: